 Too little salt in our bodies usually manifests as headaches or mood swings for a reason.

-Since nerve cells’ density is exceptionally high in the brain, there is a crucial need for sodium.
-The designation as an electrolyte already indicates that sodium must have something to do with an electrical charge.
+Since nerve cells’ density is exceptionally high in the brain, sodium is crucial.
+The designation as an electrolyte indicates that sodium must have something to do with an electrical charge.

-Accordingly, electrolytes are essential for the transmission of nerve impulses in the body.
+Accordingly, electrolytes are essential for transmitting nerve impulses in the body.

 Sodium (Na+) and chloride (Cl-) ions outside and potassium (K+) and negatively charged proteins inside the nerve cell provide an essential chemical potential (Lodish et al. 200012).